Darragh Murphy: People United Means Action

-Ahead of the 2008 Democratic National Convention, Murphy and PUMA hoped to pressure the Democratic National Committee to make rulings on delegate allocation that would pan out in a manner that could allow Clinton to win the nomination instead of Obama.
-They also advocated for a full nomination roll call to take place at the convention, which did wind up being arranged.
+Ahead of the 2008 Democratic National Convention, Murphy and PUMA hoped to pressure the Democratic National Committee to make rulings on delegate allocation that, if implemented, were expected to position Clinton to win a nominating roll call instead of Obama.
+They also advocated for a full nomination roll call to take place at the convention instead of an abbreviated nomination by mere acclamation, which did wind up being arranged.
 After Obama was nominated at the convention, Murphy declared that she planned not to vote for Obama in the general election and expected that many other Clinton supporters would do the same.

 Murphy was one of the main subjects of the documentary The Audacity of Democracy, which the PAC funded.

 In October 2008, Murphy apologized for PUMA PAC having perpetuated an internet hoax claiming that Michelle Obama had signed an exorbitant room service receipt at the Waldorf-Astoria Hotel.
 The claim was a fictitious online hoax, and PUMA PAC had initially contributed to its spread by citing the story in an anti-Obama flyer posted on the PAC's blog.
 Murphy had the post removed from the organization's blog.

-In 2015, ahead of the 2016 Democratic presidential primaries in which Clinton ran again, Murphy told The Washington Post that he did not believe that a re-start of PUMA PAC would be necessary, remarking, "I can’t foresee the same contention that we had in 2008.
+In early 2015, ahead of the 2016 Democratic presidential primaries in which Clinton ran again, Murphy told The Washington Post that she did not believe that a re-start of PUMA PAC would be necessary, remarking, "I can’t foresee the same contention that we had in 2008.
 I think the party will be united behind her more or less."

 Subsequent politics

-In the early 2020s, Murphy has been a parent activist relating to Boston Public Schools matters.
+In the early 2020s, Murphy emerged as a parent activist on issues relating to the Boston Public Schools.
 She has run a Facebook group called "BPS Watch", and served as a leader in the Boston Parent Coalition for Academic Excellence.
-Murphy was opposed to efforts to eliminate the admission exams used for the city's exam schools.
-In 2021, she stood in opposition to new COVID pandemic admissions processes for the exam schools.
+Murphy advocated in opposition to efforts to eliminate the admission exams used for the city's exam schools.
+In 2021, when changes to exam schools admissions processes were adjusted amid the COVID pandemic, she advocated against the adjustments made.
 During a Boston School Committee scandal that same year involving text exchanges by its members, Murphy made a request for the texts to be released.

-During a controversial redistricting debate on the Coston City Council, councilor Kendra Lara accused Murphy of running a "hate campaign" against her.
+During a controversial redistricting debate on the Boston City Council, councilor Kendra Lara accused Murphy of running a "hate campaign" against her.